| 1992 |

 | 2021 |

-MAZ identified by DNA affinity purification/mass spectrometry as binding to the alpha-globin gene promoter in primary human erythroid cells.
-Genome-wide ChIP-seq showed MAZ occupies active promoters and GATA1-bound enhancers of key erythroid genes.
-MAZ knockdown reduces alpha-globin expression in K562 cells and impairs differentiation in primary human erythroid cells. |
+MAZ was identified by DNA affinity purification and mass spectrometry as a transcription factor binding the α-globin gene promoter in primary human erythroid cells.
+Genome-wide mapping shows MAZ occupies active promoters and GATA1-bound enhancers of key erythroid genes.
+MAZ knockdown reduces α-globin expression in K562 cells and impairs differentiation in primary human erythroid cells. |

-DNA affinity purification, mass spectrometry, ChIP-seq, siRNA knockdown, erythroid differentiation assay |
+DNA affinity purification + mass spectrometry, ChIP-seq, shRNA knockdown, erythroid differentiation assay |

 Blood advances |